 Australia, an ally of the United States, has taken a similarly dim view of the Kyoto Protocol.
-Ahead of the November 2005 climate change meeting in Canada in which new goals for the protocol were to be discussed, Australia's Environment Minister, Ian Campbell, said that negotiating new greenhouse gas emission levels for the Kyoto Protocol would be a waste of time.
+Ahead of the November 2005 climate change meeting in Canada in which new goals for the protocol were to be discussed, Australia 's Environment Minister, Ian Campbell, said that negotiating new greenhouse gas emission levels for the Kyoto Protocol would be a waste of time.
 Campbell said, "There is a consensus that the caps, targets and timetables approach is flawed.
 If we spend the next five years arguing about that, we'll be fiddling and negotiating while Rome burns."
 Campbell, like the Bush administration, has also advocated a system of voluntary action in which industry takes up new technologies rather than as a result of compelling the reduction of emissions.
-But the Australian Conservation Foundation (ACF) has called on its government to ratify the Kyoto Protocol, to establish a system of emissions trading, and to set binding limits on emissions target by 2012 (an 8 percent increase in 1990 levels in keeping with the country's reliance on coal).
+But the Australian Conservation Foundation (ACF) has called on its government to ratify the Kyoto Protocol, to establish a system of emissions trading, and to set binding limits on emissions.
+Interestingly, although it did not sign on to Kyoto, Australia was expected to meet its emissions target by 2012 (an 8 percent increase in 1990 levels in keeping with the country's reliance on coal).
 But this success has nothing to do with new technologies and is due to state-based regulations on land clearing.